 If the police become involved, you may receive a ticket for driving without a license and, if the state where this occurred has compulsory liability insurance, you will probably be issued a ticket for no insurance.

-Medical expenses for personal injury Lost wages for personal injury Pain and suffering Personal injury Fault laws and personal injury cases Types of personal injuries Personal injury and car accidents Traffic tickets Tickets for non-moving violations Tickets for driving without insurance Tickets for driving without a valid license Traffic tickets and car insurance rates
+Medical expenses for personal injury Lost wages for personal injury Pain and suffering Personal injury Fault laws and personal injury cases Types of personal injuries Car Accidents Traffic tickets Tickets for non-moving violations Tickets for driving without insurance Tickets for driving without a valid license Traffic tickets and car insurance rates

 Sign up to receive a 3-part series of useful information and advice about personal injury law.